Master of Divinity (3 years program – 128 units)

 This program is designed to equip dedicated Christians for various ministries in the church setting, including the ordained ministries of instruction and leadership in the church.
 This program emphasizes developing the capacity to study and communicate the Christian scriptures and the theological traditions and the capacity to model and facilitate Christian spiritual formation and communal practices.

-Program Requirements Summary:
+Program Requirements Summary

-Master of Divinity Program Learning Outcomes
+Program Learning Outcomes

-Admission Requirements:
+Admission Requirements

 Anyone possessing a bachelor’s degree or its equivalent meets the basic academic requirement for admission to the program.
 See the section on admissions criteria, earlier in this catalog, for additional requirements.